Do you want to rent YOUR property:

 1. The terms “transient occupancy” and “recreational lodging” are not defined by ANY Arizona statute.
 “Transient lodging” (not “transient occupancy”) is defined by the Arizona tax statutes as dwellings rented to “transients” for less than thirty days.
 (See A.R.S.
 Section 42-5070).

-2. VERY IMPORTANT: This language: “Unless created to avoid the application of this chapter,…” is included in the ACT to prevent landlords from trying to “opt out” of the ACT by including language in a rental agreement (or taking other actions) that attempt (unsuccessfully, I must point out) to “force” a rental property to fit within this exclusion, when the true facts demonstrate that the property does not fall within this exclusion from the ACT.
+2. VERY IMPORTANT: This language (quoted above): “Unless created to avoid the application of this chapter,…” is included in the ACT to prevent landlords from trying to “opt out” of the ACT by including language in a rental agreement (or taking other actions) that attempt (unsuccessfully, I must point out) to “force” a rental property to fit within this exclusion, when the true facts demonstrate that the property does not fall within this exclusion from the ACT.
 That means simply including language in the rental agreement that says: “the ACT does not apply” or “this property is a hotel, motel or recreational lodging” – WILL NOT WORK!

 Who cares?
 Why is this important?